AdobeDocs/learning-manager.en/help/migrated/white-label.md

     <p>App Icon</p>
    </td>
    <td>
     <p>The app icon as png.
 This icon displays on your app.
 The format to name is account-id_appIcon.png.
-The app icon's dimensions are 512 × 512 pixels.</p>
+The app icon's dimensions are 512 × 512 pixels.<div><b>Note:</b> Please note that Apple does not allow Alpha channel in app icons.
+So, make sure to remove the Alpha channel from the asset before submitting it.</div></p>
    </td>
   </tr>
   <tr>